Migration Pattern: Urbanization drives U.S. millennials away from homeownership

 The other four-fifths can largely be attributed to urbanization.
-Since 2000, rural counties have lost 11 percent of their prime-aged workforce to cities and suburbs.
+Since 2000, rural counties have lost 11% of their prime-aged workforce to cities and suburbs.
 As more and more people move to cities, demand for rental accommodations are booming.

 “It’s important to note that even if we eliminated all the debt millennials have, homeownership might not return to levels we’re used to seeing in the next few years, if not much longer,” said David Martin, Managing Director of JLL’s Capital Markets team, who specializes in the sector.

 In cities where apartments are for sale, they are often unaffordable, even for those unburdened by student loan debt.
 An apartment overlooking New York City’s Central Park which recently sold for US$238 million is an extreme example.
 But in many U.S. cities, apartments aren’t even available for sale.
 These cities primarily offer apartments for rent whereas houses and condos are available for purchase.

 Investors get the benefit

 The lack of affordable and available housing in urban areas has boosted the multifamily market across the country, Martin said.
-Apartment transaction volumes rose 15 percent last year to US$167.5 billion, a historic high for the sector, and the third year in a row that multifamily was the most traded asset class in the United States.
+Apartment transaction volumes rose 15% last year to US$167.5 billion, a historic high for the sector, and the third year in a row that multifamily was the most traded asset class in the United States.

 New construction is also getting more expensive, especially in major metros, making existing multifamily buildings more valuable.
-Total building input costs (including labor, materials, and equipment) grew by 3.4 percent in 2018, a continuation of the 3.4 percent cost growth seen in 2017, according to JLL research.
+Total building input costs (including labor, materials, and equipment) grew by 3.4% in 2018, repeating the same percentage of cost growth seen in 2017, according to JLL research.
 Labor costs, especially in large, coastal cities, drove these increases, which are expected to continue this year.